femme souffrant de lombalgie

 Low back pain

-The Chinese term yāo tòng refers to back pain, whether unilateral or bilateral.
+The Chinese term yao tong refers to back pain, whether unilateral or bilateral.
 Low back pain is often encountered in clinical practice.
-It is not uncommon that behind this apparently simple complaint, other complications may be hidden such as :
+It is not uncommon for this seemingly simple complaint to conceal other complications such as:

-• a herniated lumbar disc,
+• a lumbar disc herniation,

 • kidney stones,